 If you’d like to use Jetpack Infinite Scroll with your portfolio then this is the display method to use.

 With Page Builder by SiteOrigin activated, go to any page and click on the Page Builder tab.
 Click the Add Widget button and search for the Post Loop widget.
 Once inserted, edit the widget and select Portfolio from the Template drop-down list.
 Next, click on the Posts Query section usually, you’d need to use the Post type drop-down to select Projects, however in this case, once the Portfolio template has been selected, the portfolio post type will automatically be used.
 This means that the Portfolio template can’t be used for posts, only the portfolio post type.
 Further down you can also make use of the Posts per page setting.
 Finally, click the Done button and publish or update your page.
+The Post Loop widget can be inserted into the Block Editor via the SiteOrigin Layout Block.

 Only the regular post loop pagination will work with this display method.
 For most users that’s perfect.
 If you’d rather make use of Jetpack Infinite Scroll then please, use the default URL structure method explained above.